mos3abof/mos3abof.github.io/content/blog/2022-05-21-first-metric-century/index.md

 below the FTP especially on those hill.

   3.1.
-That required better shifting for the gears, and that's somehting I have always heard, but never really understood
+That required better shifting for the gears, and that's something I have always heard, but never really understood